 Agile Thinking for IT Teams

 IT teams are tasked with providing the platform(s) from which their business can adjust, adapt, and anticipate the next business demand or change of direction.
-Being agile will help any IT team to succeed where other less adaptable companies will fail.
+Implementing agile IT management will help any IT team to succeed.

 The unrelenting rate of change increases the pressure businesses feel to keep up.
 The IT department is tapped to provide the platform from which the business can adjust, adapt, and anticipate its next move.
-To be successful in that effort, IT professionals need to understand how to be agile as individuals, and how to operate as agile teams.
+To be successful in that effort, IT professionals need to understand how to agile IT management – as both individuals and teams – can launch success.